 On October 18, 1955, 256 Marlborough was acquired from Baid Realty by Mrs. Helen A. (Lawrence/Laurence) Durkin, the former wife of Oswald Joseph Durkin.
 She lived at 3 Fairfield.

-The property changed hands and on September 19, 1962, 256 Marlborough was acquired from S. Clifford Speed by real estate broker Peter A. Mead.
+On September 19, 1962, 256 Marlborough was acquired from S. Clifford Speed by real estate dealer Peter A. Mead.
 He and his wife, Sara D. Mead, lived in one of the apartments.
 In 1969, they combined the units on the first and second floors, creating a duplex apartment for themselves and reducing the number of units from five to four.

-256 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+256 Marlborough continued to be assessed as a four- to six-family dwelling in 2021.